Clarence B. Robinson

-Clarence B. Robinson (1911–2002) was an educator and Tennessee state representative (1974–1992) from District 28, and was a founder of the Black Caucus in the Tennessee General Assembly.
+Clarence B. Robinson (1911–2002) was an American educator and Tennessee state representative (1974–1992) from District 28, and was a founder of the Black Caucus in the Tennessee General Assembly.
 The C.B.
 Robinson Bridge (1981) over the Tennessee River in Chattanooga was named after him.

 Robinson was succeeded as District 28 Representative in the state legislature by Tommie Brown.